-Easy Dog Fence Jumping Solutions
+Easy Dog Fence Jumping Solutions (That Actually Work)

 Budget tip:

-For example, if your dog is only jumping from one area, try planting thick dog-friendly shrubs.
-Or for more insurance, install DIY coyote rollers which won't allow most dogs to jump over a fence.
-Most of the time you'll be able to come up with a simple solution that doesn't cost much but will keep your dog safely within your yard.
+Installing DIY coyote rollers which won't allow most dogs to jump over a fence can be a great and very affordable option.
+Most of the time you'll be able to come up with a simple solution, even a planting barrier, that doesn't cost much but will keep your dog safely within your yard.
+That's definitely a budget-wise tip for you and your dog.

-I always think it’s best to get the cause of any issue, and that includes dog behavior issues.
+Most dogs donโ€™t jump fences randomly.
+Understanding whatโ€™s motivating the behavior is the first step toward stopping it safely and effectively.
+I always think it’s best to get to the cause of any issue, and that includes dog behavior issues.
 There could be a multitude of reasons why your dog might jump your fence.
 However, the most common reasons for your dog jumping a fence will be:

-2. Protecting or territorial
+3. Protecting or territorial

 Your dog may be trying to protect you or his or her territory.